There are a few features in Brave which let you improve your browsing experience by connecting to a web service. Most of these are off by default.

 - Default Public Interface Only: WebRTC should only use the default route used by http.
 This doesn't expose any local addresses.

 - Disable Non-Proxied UDP: WebRTC should only use TCP to contact peers or servers unless the proxy server supports UDP.
 This doesn't expose any local addresses either.
-This is the default when Fingerprinting Protection is on and when you are using a Tor tab.

 Still have questions?